velo-by-wix/velo-sync/README.md

   done(): Promise<void>; // Used to wait for the sync process to complete }

+export interface FileUploadCache {
+  open(): Promise<void> // called before the cache is used, can be used to read state from a file or another service close(): Promise<void> // called after the cache was used, at the end of the sync process.
+Can be used to flush state to disk or remote service setVeloFileUrl(fileUrlOrPath: string, hash: string, veloFileUrl: string): Promise<void>; // stores a new mapping of a file url + hash -> velo file url
+  getVeloFileUrl(fileUrlOrPath: string, hash: string): Promise<string>; // tries to find a velo file url from cache, given a filename and a file hash value
+}

 export declare function createDataSync(
     collection: string, // The name of the collection to sync with